COVID-19 Resources for Local Businesses & Employers

 - Working Solutions is a non-profit Community Development Financial Institution (CDFI) that provides support to the small business community.
 During this time of crisis, they have several resources and grant opportunities available.
 To learn more, please visit their website or contact firstname.lastname@example.org or (415) 780-1217.

-- The U.S. Small Business Administration (SBA) is offering low-interest federal disaster loans of up to $2 million to small businesses suffering substantial economic injury as a result of COVID-19 to help overcome a temporary loss of revenue.
-Loans offer long-term payments up to 30 years and may be used to pay fixed debts, payroll, accounts payable and other bills.
-The interest rate is 3.75% for small businesses and 2.75% for non-profits.
-Download an application here or contact the SBA disaster assistance customer service center at 1-800-659-2955 or firstname.lastname@example.org.
+- The U.S. Small Business Administration (SBA) is offering low-interest federal disaster loans to small businesses suffering substantial economic and physical injury caused by a declared disaster.
+Download an application here or contact the SBA disaster assistance customer service center at 1-800-659-2955 or email@example.com.

 - Governor’s Office of Business and Economic Development (GO-Biz)